liborty/sets/README.md

 `Sets` consists mostly of structs `Set, OrderedSet, IndexedSet, RankedSet`, which are type-safe wrappers for the more primitive imported functions and methods of crate `indxvec`.

 The main capabilities of `sets` include: efficient sorting, ranking, merging, searching and indices manipulations.
-The structs contain generic vectors `Vec<T>` and/or generic slices `&[T]`.
+The structs contain generic vectors `Vec<T>`.
 Thus they will work with vectors/slices of primitive types but also on any arbitrarily complex end type `T`, as long as the required traits `PartialOrd` and `Copy`, are implemented for `T`.

 ## Trait SetOps

 Implements methods: `reverse, nonrepeat, infsup, member, search, union, intersection, difference`, for all four types of sets.
-Generally speaking, these methods are more efficient  for the ordered and especially indexed sets, rather than for the unordered sets.
+Some of these methods are more efficient for the ordered and indexed sets, rather than for the unordered sets.
 For example, `member` and `search` are then able to use binary search.
-Union is like the classical merge but with removed duplications across the sets.
+Union is like the classical merge but only one copy is kept of items that were duplicated in both input sets.

 ## Release Notes (Latest First)